Christopher Fisher RPT is known as the Blind Woodturner and is currently the UK’s only completely blind professional and accredited Woodturner.

-Chris travels around the country giving public woodturning demonstrations, speaking about his experiences as well as sharing his story on his YouTube channel in order to inspire and motivate people, no matter what their circumstances, to achieve their full potential.
+Chris now travels around the UK giving public woodturning demonstrations, speaking about his experiences, and sharing his story, in order to inspire and motivate people, no matter what their circumstances, to achieve their full potential.
+His message is simple – whenever you feel like you want to give up, just keep on turning.